AranPurdy/MSc_AranPurdy/README.md

 **By this point, the User will have selected an imputation and pretreatment that best suits their data**

 ## Pathway mapping
+- Use **Pathway_Mapping.ipynb**: This script maps a list of metabolites to relevant pathways. **NOTE** This script is not perfect and pathway mapping should ideally be supplemented with additional methods such as MetaboAnalyst or PathBank (https://www.metaboanalyst.ca/ https://pathbank.org/) or a manual approach mapping metabolites to central pathways (eg. nucleotide metabolism, amino acid metabolism, TCA cycle, glycolysis/gluconeogenesis)

 ## PCA
 - timepoint-specific